-- a summary of housing investment priorities in terms of house size, including any identified need for larger family housing (see below) and how the local authority is addressing this including through the targeted purchase of appropriate ‘off the shelf’ properties’.
+- a summary of housing investment priorities in terms of house size, including any identified need for larger family housing (see below) and how the local authority is addressing this.

-- details of specialist provision housing that will be delivered over the period of the SHIP including any particular priorities by size, tenure and type including information on which groups (as set out in Section 10 of Local Housing Strategy guidance) this aims to support.
-This section should also include a focus on what accessible and adapted housing the Council aims to deliver across its area over the period of the SHIP, together with information on the all-tenure wheelchair accessible housing target and what progress the local authority has achieved for the delivery of this.
+- A summary of specialist provision housing that will be delivered over the period of the SHIP.
+This should include information on particular priorities by size, tenure and type including information on the groups this aims to support for example disabled people, people leaving supported accommodation or who require supported accommodation amongst others.
+This section should also include summary information on the all-tenure wheelchair accessible housing target and what progress the local authority has achieved for the delivery of this.